-In another challenging year for consumer goods companies, fiscal 2019 was once again an outstanding year in McCormick's history with exceptional financial and operating performance on both an absolute and relative basis, to the benefit of our stockholders and employees.
-Our focus on growth, performance, and people is driving strong long-term results which generated double-digit stockholder returns over the past 1-, 5-, 10- and 20-year periods.
+In all that they do, our employees demonstrate every day our committed focus on growth, performance, and people as we continue to drive strong long-term results which generated double-digit stockholder returns over the past 1-, 5-, 10- and 20-year periods.
 Importantly, in the last year we significantly exceeded the average return of both the broader market and the food industry.

-The outcomes under our variable pay programs reflect these achievements and demonstrate achievement of the stretch goals set for our Named Executive Officers.
+The outcomes under our variable pay programs reflect these achievements and demonstrate the stretch goals set for our Named Executive Officers.

-- · Annual incentive awards in respect of fiscal 2019 ranged from 111% to 124% of target; and - December 2016 Long-Term Performance Plan awards vested, in aggregate, at 158% of target.
+- Annual incentive awards in respect of fiscal 2020 ranged from 167% to 183% of target; and - December 2018 Long-Term Performance Plan awards vested, in aggregate, at 173% of target.

-In fiscal 2019, the Compensation Committee continued to focus on ensuring ongoing alignment with our compensation philosophy, the design of our executive compensation programs, and the interests of our stockholders.
+In fiscal 2020, the Compensation and Human Capital Committee continued to focus on ensuring ongoing alignment with our compensation philosophy, the design of our executive compensation programs, and the interests of our stockholders.

-CEO compensation
+CEO Compensation

-In April 2019, in recognition of his strong individual performance and the Company's market-leading performance under his leadership, and to continue to improve the competitiveness of his total compensation relative to market, the Compensation Committee made adjustments to Mr. Kurzius' compensation.
-His annual base salary was maintained at \$1.25 million, his bonus opportunity was increased to 150% of base salary (\$1.875 million), and his long-term incentive plan target was increased to \$6.0 million, resulting in target total compensation of \$9.125 million for fiscal 2019, an increase of 13.0% from fiscal 2018.
-By focusing the changes to Mr. Kurzius' compensation package in the variable, at-risk elements, the Committee is ensuring the continued alignment of pay with performance and the experience of our stockholders.
+In November 2019, as part of our standard annual compensation process for all employees, including Named Executive Officers, and effective April 2020, the Compensation and Human Capital Committee approved adjustments to Mr. Kurzius' 2020 compensation.
+These adjustments recognize his strong individual performance and the Company's market-leading performance under his leadership, and to continue to improve the competitiveness of his total compensation relative to market.
+His annual base salary was maintained at \$1.25 million, his bonus opportunity was maintained at 150% of base salary (\$1.875 million), and his long-term incentive plan target was increased by 6.7% (\$6.4 million), resulting in target total compensation of \$9.525 million.
+The Committee is continuously focused on aligning pay with performance and the experience of our stockholders.
+As such, Mr. Kurzius received a one-time grant as part of the McCormick Value Creation Acceleration Program ("VCAP") valued at \$5.0 million.
+Further details on the VCAP are found throughout the balance of the CD&A.

-Other Named Executive Officer compensation
+Other Named Executive Officer Compensation

-Also, in April 2019, the Compensation Committee made adjustments to the compensation levels for the other Named Executive Officers.
-These adjustments equated to increases in target total compensation ranging from 9.6% to 34.3% for fiscal 2019 relative to fiscal 2018.
+Also in November 2019, effective in April 2020, the Compensation and Human Capital Committee made adjustments to the compensation levels for the other Named Executive Officers.
+These adjustments equated to increases in target total compensation ranging from 3.4% to 14.6% for fiscal 2020 relative to fiscal 2019.
 In approving these adjustments, the Committee took into account individual and Company performance, as well as the general market competitiveness of compensation levels to deliver market-leading performance benefiting our stockholders, employees and customers.